DailyMatters/MYF/README.md

 In your command line.

+The following endpoints are available for testing:

 `http://127.0.0.1:4321/hello/{name}`

 `http://127.0.0.1:4321/is_leap_year/{year}`

-Are the endpoints available for testing.
+While the basics are enough to get a REST API working, more dependencies might be needed for extra functionality.